ufopcsilab/projects/projects_ms.md

 ## Multiobjective optimization

+1) **Surrogate-based Multi-objetive Optimization for Deep Neural Networks Compression**
+> Professor: Rodrigo Silva

+> Description: It aims to find a trade-off between multiple objectives, such as accuracy and computational efficiency, when compressing deep neural networks.
+The project will use surrogate models, such as Gaussian processes or decision trees, to efficiently search for optimal solutions that balance these conflicting objectives.

+2) **Multi-objetive Feature Extraction for Tabular Data**

+> Professor: Rodrigo Silva

+> Descrition: It aims to develop approaches for multi-objective feature extraction, which will simultaneously optimize multiple objectives such as classification accuracy, feature compactness, and robustness.
+The proposed method may utilize evolutionary algorithms to efficiently explore the search space of feature subsets and identify the Pareto-optimal solutions.

 ## Machine Learning / Deep Learning
 1) **Automatic Classification of Arrhythmias: Approach Based on Temporal Vectorcardiogram and Graph Neural Networks**